1.4 million Singaporeans to receive Bicentennial Bonus benefits in November

 READ: Is Budget 2019 an election budget?
 'I don't plan on that basis,' says Heng Swee Keat

-Taxpayers will also receive a personal income tax rebate of 50 per cent, or up to S$200 each, by December this year, the finance ministry added.
+Taxpayers will also receive a personal income tax rebate of 50 per cent, or up to S$200 each, which will be granted for the Year of Assessment 2019.

 In his Budget speech, Finance Minister Heng Swee Keat said that from time to time, when finances allow, the Government shares the surpluses with Singaporeans, and provides more help to those with specific needs.